 Elizabeth H. Canning

-Elizabeth is a lawyer and human resources professional with nearly a decade of experience creating and leading the Title IX and Equity offices for public and private colleges and universities.
+Elizabeth is a lawyer and human resources professional with over a decade of experience creating and leading the Title IX and Equity offices for public and private colleges and universities.

 My practice is focused on using my experience in Title IX, Equity, and Human Resources to help schools and workplaces meet their compliance obligations and implement practices and policies that foster more compliant, productive, and equitable environments.

 The compliance work includes: helping organizations properly investigate and respond to allegations of misconduct; writing policies and procedures; conducting training; providing coaching, support, and advice for leadership, HR, Title IX/equity offices, and campus in-house lawyers; providing interim Title IX/equity coverage; and serving as a campus hearing officer.

 Building a culture of compliance, I also help organizations address some of the underlying factors that lead to misconduct in the first place.
 Specifically, I work with organizations to develop strategic approaches to institutional culture, systems, and community engagement.

 Education / Admission

 Graduate Certificate in Human Resources, University of Rhode Island

 Admitted: Rhode Island; Massachusetts

 Mediation: 40 hours training in mediation and alternative dispute resolution